AutoML: A Survey of the State-of-the-Art

 To some degree, data augmentation (DA) can also be regarded as a tool for data collection, as it can generate new data based on the existing data.
 However, DA also serves as a regularizer to avoid over-fitting of model training and has received more and more attention.
 Therefore, we introduce DA as a separate part of data preparation in detail.
 Figure \ref{fig:data_augmentation} classifies DA techniques from the perspective of data type (image, audio, and text), and incorporates automatic DA techniques that have recently received much attention.

 For image data, the affine transformations include rotation, scaling, random cropping, and reflection; the elastic transformations contain the operations like contrast shift, brightness shift, blurring, and channel shuffle; the advanced transformations involve random erasing, image blending, cutout \cite{cutout}, and mixup \cite{mixup}, etc. These three types of common transformations are available in some open source libraries, like torchvision \footnote{https://pytorch.org/docs/stable/torchvision/transforms.html}, ImageAug \cite{imgaug}, and Albumentations \cite{albumentations}.
 In terms of neural-based transformations, it can be divided into three categories: adversarial noise \cite{aug_an}, neural style transfer \cite{st_aug}, and GAN technique \cite{aug_gan}.
-For textual data, Wong et al. \cite{wong2016understanding} propose two approaches for creating additional training examples: data warping and synthetic over-sampling.
+For textual data, Wong et al. \cite{wong2016understanding} proposed two approaches for creating additional training examples: data warping and synthetic over-sampling.
 The former generates additional samples by applying transformations to data-space, and the latter creates additional samples in feature-space.
 Textual data can be augmented by synonym insertion or by first translating the text into a foreign language and then translating it back to the original language.
-In a recent study, Xie et al. \cite{xie2017data} propose a non-domain-specific DA policy that uses noising in RNNs, and this approach works well for the tasks of language modeling and machine translation.
-Yu et al. \cite{yu2018qanet} propose the use of back-translation for DA to aid reading comprehension.
+In a recent study, Xie et al. \cite{xie2017data} proposed a non-domain-specific DA policy that uses noising in RNNs, and this approach works well for the tasks of language modeling and machine translation.
+Yu et al. \cite{yu2018qanet} proposed a back-translation method for DA to improve reading comprehension.
 NLPAug \cite{nlp_aug} is an open-source library that integrates many types of augmentation operations for both textual and audio data.